bil0u/Libgraphic/README.md

 * `minilibx` made by Olivier Crouzet for 42 students
    See [mlx.h](mlx/mlx.h) for details

-Note: you don't need to add the sublibraries flags to your project, the corresponding objects and includes are respectively merged inside `libgraphic.a` and `libgraphic.h`
+Note: you don't need to add the sublibraries flags and includes to your project, the corresponding objects and includes are respectively merged inside `libgraphic.a` and `libgraphic.h`

 ## Components